strong-Tom/Interactive-System-for-Regional-Trials-Based-on-GGE-and-AMMI-Models/README.md

 The online website for this project is: http://175.24.133.23/

+You can register and log in, or you can directly use your existing account and password to log in:
+Account: zhuyiqi842@qq.com
+Password: zhuyiqi0409

 ## General introduction
 The front-end of this project is completed using Vue and the back-end is completed using DJango.The Python version is 3.7.9, and the Yarn version is 1.22.19，django version is 3.2.12，node version is v16.14.0，pip version is 23.0.